- About EndNote

 EndNote Web: http://www.myendnoteweb.com

-- Uninstall the older version of EndNote before installing a new version.
+- Uninstall the previous version of EndNote and make a backup of any existing EndNote libraries

 - Login using your network login / windows account